-The Data Protection Act defines the legal responsibilities of data users such as Ogunte CIC.
-The Act governs the collection, storage, use and transfer of personal data, for example, name, address, email, age, etc.
+EU General Data Protection Regulation (GDPR).
+The General Data Protection Regulation 2016/679 is a regulation in EU law on data protection and privacy for all individuals within the European Union.
+It also addresses the export of personal data outside the EU.
+It defines the legal responsibilities of data users and controllers such as Ogunte CIC.
+The regulation governs the collection, storage, use and transfer of personal data, for example, name, address, email, age, IP address, etc.

 It is important to note that if you choose not accept Cookies, or you set your browser not to accept Cookies, you may not be able to use certain features on our site.

 Most browsers are initially set up to accept Cookies.
 If you prefer you can reset your browser either to notify you when you have received a Cookie or to refuse to accept Cookies.
 To do so, we suggest consulting the Help section of your browser or taking a look at the About Cookies website which offers guidance for all modern browsers

 Feedback On our website we may provide space for your comments and/or provide a short survey for you to complete.
 Personal information that you provide to us in those sections of the website is only used to inform our future actions in the areas surveyed.
 It is not re-used or re-applied for any other purpose.
 If you contact us via our website the contact details that you provide us with will be kept for as long as is necessary to enable us to deal with your query.

 Aggregate Data In general, our service automatically gathers certain usage information about the numbers and frequency of visitors to our website.
 We only use such data in aggregated form and do not identify you individually.
 This collected data helps us to determine how much our customers use parts of the site, so we can improve our site for your use.

 When do we collect your personal data